Louisville Metro EMS: Fire service

 LMEMS partners with the various fire departments and fire protection districts in the metro area in a cooperative effort to further reduce the amount of time from when a person calls for assistance to the time assistance arrives.
 The American Heart Association recommends early defibrillation to be beneficial to an individual suffering cardiac arrest and as such most fire apparatus carry automated external defibrillators (AEDs) with trained EMTs to begin stabilizing the patient prior to EMS arrival.
 Each fire department or fire district is independent and as such have varying response guidelines.
 Some agencies respond to only the most serious calls while others will respond on nearly every call.

 Other ambulance services

-Several other ambulance services exist within Louisville-Jefferson County such as Anchorage EMS.
-Anchorage EMS is an ambulance taxing district (as well as a fire protection taxing district) that serves the City of Anchorage as well as eastern Jefferson County with advanced life support services.
-Other, private ambulance agencies such as Rural/Metro Corporation and Yellow EMS provide services for parts of areas near by or within Jefferson County.
-For example, the City of Jeffersontown in southeastern Jefferson County has for years outsourced its EMS needs.
-Currently a contract exists with Yellow EMS (YEMS) to provide emergency medical services within the Jeffersontown city limits.
-YEMS also provides additional assistance during extremely high call volume times to LMEMS and responds to many of LMEMS' low-priority calls.
-Although these jurisdictions maintain their own ambulance providers, Louisville-Jefferson County government is ultimately responsible for ensuring emergency care is available and in the case that any of these providers cannot operate, LMEMS will ensure a response.
+Private ambulance services have provided both emergency response and inter-facility transfer services for Jefferson County.
+Historically, Mercury Ambulance, Mercy, Rural/Metro Corporation and Yellow EMS provided services for parts of areas near by or within Jefferson County.
+Yellow EMS and Rural/Metro both held contracts for 911 backup before those companies were closed or sold.
+In late 2025, Metro Government partnered with Ameripro Health to once again provide 911 backup.
+Ameripro Health has also contracted with several counties to provide all 911 response.